-The traditional platform approach is to require that you layout your application artifacts using a custom specification, which then get staged and executed within a proprietary container.
+The traditional platform approach is to require that you layout your application artifacts using a custom specification, which then gets staged and executed within a proprietary container.
 To do this, a traditional PaaS has to know about each programming language and be told how to translate artifacts to its container.
 A traditional PaaS is opinionated by definition; it abstracts cloud provider resources and standardizes on which languages and backing services are available.
 This approach limits portability and choices and also requires complex integration and operations per cloud provider.

 Traditional PaaS solutions are rapidly retrofitting their solutions to add open container support, but you still do not get a container-native experience!
-Nirmata is built ground-up for open containers, and hence is lightweight, non-intrusive, and easy to use.
+Nirmata is built ground-up for open containers and hence is lightweight, non-intrusive, and easy to use.

 How is Nirmata different from Kubernetes?

-Kubernetes is a container management solution built by the Google Cloud team, and is loosely based on Borg and Omega which are Google’s internal container management tools used for their production applications.
+Kubernetes is a container management solution built by the Google Cloud team and is loosely based on Borg and Omega which are Google’s internal container management tools used for their production applications.

 Kubernetes is software that builds on etcd, a distributed key-value storage system, and Docker.
 You install, operate, monitor, and manage Kubernetes clusters for each environment, and on each cloud provider you wish to use.
 Each Kubernetes cluster performs bin-packing on a pool of static resources.
-Google’s cloud offering provide an integrated and nicer experience for Kubernetes.
+Google’s cloud offering provides an integrated and nicer experience for Kubernetes.
 For other cloud providers, some teams have built and integrated your own platform tools on Kubernetes.